2/22/2024

 Chairman, President, and Chief Executive Officer

-Yeah, so our guide would assume, if I put it into percent, it would assume roughly two to three percent for Q1 growth.
-Underlying would be three and a half to four point two percent normalized for the MSA and FX and the other moving pieces.
-You know, I said earlier, IUB would be a wee bit lighter just because of the tough comp.
-And also you'd have the Palette ramp as you go through the year.
-Vascular would be a little bit lighter in the first quarter, just due to the recall.
-And to your point, the new products ramps in particular and vascular is important this year as we go through the year.
-We've launched a number of new products into the PIC franchise and as they ramp through the year.
-Regarding our degree of confidence in hitting the first quarter, you know, we're towards the back end of February, Matt.
-And we as a team would feel confident in our ability to deliver in that first quarter number.
-And as I said, we've done four for four.
-All of 23 we at least reached, if not exceeded our revenue in EPS for four quarters in a row.
-And as a team, we're united in the fact that we're not going to be happy until we go, you know, five for five, six for six and ultimately eight for eight and then reset the goal into the following year.
-And that's that's what we're planning to do.
+Yeah, Matt, so our guide would assume, if I put it into percents, it would assume roughly 2% to 3% for Q1 growth.
+Underlying would be 3.5% to 4.2% normalized for the MSA and FX and the other moving pieces.
+You know, as I said earlier, IUB would be a wee bit lighter just because of the tough comp.
+And also you'd have the pellet ramp as you go through the year.
+Vascular would be a little bit lighter in the first quarter. just due to the recall and to your point, the new products ramps in particular and vascular is important this year as we go through the year.
+We've launched a number of new products into the pick franchise and as they ramp through the year.
+Regarding our degree of confidence in hitting the first quarter, you know, we're towards the back end of February, Matt, and we as a team would feel confident in our ability to deliver in that first quarter number.
+And as I said earlier, We've done four for four.
+All of 23, we at least reached, if not exceeded, our revenue in EPS for four quarters in a row.
+And as a team, we're united in the fact that we're not going to be happy until we go, you know, five for five, six for six, and ultimately eight for eight, and then reset the goal into the following year.
+And that's what we're planning to do.

 speaker

-OK, appreciate that.
-And then just to Larry's question on on just some of these headwinds on the EPS side that you're facing this year.
-I don't suspect there's a lot of upside to the MSA this year, but it would seem like your position for a meaningful snap back in terms of in terms of EPS growth next year.
-So, you know, just just something even in the kind of the low to mid teens kind of EPS growth is that am I in my way off base and thinking that just given all these headwinds that you're facing this year?
+Okay, appreciate that.
+And then just to Larry's question on... just some of these headwinds on the EPS side that you're facing this year.
+I don't suspect there's a lot of upside to Paulette or the MSAs this year, but it would seem like you're positioned for a meaningful snapback in terms of, in terms of EPS growth next year.
+So, you know, just, just, you know, and something even in the, you know, kind of the low to mid teens kind of EPS growth is that, am I, am I way off base in thinking that just given all these headwinds that you're, you're facing this year?

 speaker